ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/practicas/p16-t2-async-await-is-generators-and-promises.md

 ## Write the Function Controlling the Execution of the Generator

-Write the `waiter(generator, arg)` function that that creates the `iterator` from the `generator` and returns a function  that traverses the `iterator` but proceeding with an iteration only when the promise returned by the previous call to `iterator.next()` has been fulfilled.
+Write a function `waiter(generator, arg)` that creates and `iterator`  by calling `generator(arg)` and returns a function  that traverses the `iterator` but proceeding with an iteration only when the promise returned by the previous call to `iterator.next()` has been fulfilled.
 It will be used like this:

 ```js
 function waiter(genFun, arg) {